CS171/2020/assets/instructions/hw0/HW0.md

 1. Use our online message board Piazza.
 Your message can be published either just to the teaching fellows, or the entire course.
 2. If you can wait until the next class meeting, ask course staff at the end of class.
 3. Attend office hours.
-Office hours will be posted here: [http://www.cs171.org/2019/schedule/](http://www.cs171.org/2019/schedule/)
+Office hours will be posted on [Canvas](https://canvas.harvard.edu/courses/74834/pages/schedule).
 4. Email course staff, either the TF that is mentoring your project team, or staff@cs171.org.

 ## 2. Programming Quiz
-Please fill out our programming quiz on Canvas (under HW 0 of Week 1 module).
+Please fill out our programming quiz on Canvas (under HW 0 of the Shopping Week module).
 This quiz covers very simple programming concepts and should only take you a couple of minutes.
 If you have trouble with this quiz, we strongly encourage you to take a programming class like CS50 prior to taking CS171.

 <!--
 ## 4. Studio sign-up